Orioles score 6 in ninth, hold on to beat Rays 9-6

 Means, who has not lost in seven starts since May 18, gave up three runs (two earned) on six hits, walking none while striking out five.

+“I was honestly just happy to get past five innings, since that’s what I’ve been doing the past (three) starts,” Means said.
+“I’ve gathered some nicknames along the way, like five-and-dive … so I’m glad I could go seven today.”

+The Orioles have won only five games since June 8 and Means has started three of them.
+He goes into the All-Star break with a 7-4 record and a 2.50 ERA.

-After his throwing error helped the Rays score the game’s first run, Rio Ruiz lifted a three-run homer off Austin Pruitt into the right-field seats, his fifth of the season, accounting for all of the Orioles’ scoring until the ninth.
+After his throwing error helped the Rays score the game’s first run, Rio Ruiz hit a three-run homer off Austin Pruitt, his fifth of the season, accounting for all the Orioles’ scoring until the ninth.

 Mike Brosseau’s first career home run drove in the first earned run off Means in the fourth inning, and the Rays tied it at 3 in the sixth on a double by Yandy Diaz and a single by Avisail Garcia.